SainsburyWellcomeCentre/crabs-exploration/guides/EvaluatingModelsHPC.md

     When launching an array job, we may want to edit the following variables in the bash script:

     - The `MLFLOW_CKPTS_FOLDER` and the `CKPT_FILENAME` variables, define which trained models we would like to evaluate.
 See the examples in the bash script comments for the syntax.
     - The number of trained models to evaluate needs to match the number of jobs in the array.
-To change the number of jobs in the array job, edit the line that start with `#SBATCH --array=0-n%m`.
-That command specifies to run `n` separate jobs, but not more than `m` at a time.
+To change the number of jobs in the array job, edit the line that starts with `#SBATCH --array=0-n%m` and set `n` to the total number of jobs minus 1.
+The variable `m` refers to the number of jobs that can be run at a time.
      - The `MLFLOW_FOLDER`.
 By default, we point to the "scratch" folder at `/ceph/zoo/users/sminano/ml-runs-all/ml-runs-scratch` .
 This folder holds runs that we don't need to keep.
 For runs we would like to keep, we will instead point to the folder at `/ceph/zoo/users/sminano/ml-runs-all/ml-runs`.

      Less frequently, one may need to edit: